Using a phone while driving - the law

 Penalties for using your phone while driving

-If you are caught using a hand-held mobile phone or similar device while driving or riding, you'll get an automatic fixed penalty notice - three penalty points and a fine of £60.
+In Northern Ireland if you're caught using a hand-held mobile phone or similar device while driving or riding, you'll get an automatic fixed penalty notice - three penalty points and a fine of £60.

 If your case goes to court, you may face disqualification on top of a maximum fine of £1,000.
 Drivers of buses and goods vehicles face a maximum fine of £2,500.